szeitlin/szeitlin-blog/content/posts/engineering/within-every-tutorial-is-another-tutorial.md

 ---
 title: "A tutorial within a tutorial on building reusable models with scikit-learn"
 draft: false
+date: 2016-09-12
 author: Samantha G. Zeitlin
 ---

-Things I learned while following [this tutorial][1] on how to build reusable models with scikit-learn.
+Things I learned while following [a tutorial][1] on how to build reusable models with scikit-learn.

  1. When in doubt, go back to pandas.
  2. When in doubt, write tests.